Employer of Record in Finland - Hire Without a Local Entity

 Finland is the only bilingual country in the Nordics.
 Swedish is an official language alongside Finnish, and in certain regions - particularly along the west coast - Swedish-speaking employees have specific language rights in the employment context.
 This is one of many compliance dimensions that makes Finland distinct from its Nordic neighbours despite surface-level similarities.

-What you need to know about hiring in Finland
+What you need to know about hiring in Country

 Employer social contributions in Finland run approximately 20–22% of gross salary, covering pension insurance (TyEL), unemployment insurance, health insurance, accident insurance, and group life insurance.
 Unlike Norway, Denmark, or Sweden, Finnish employers are also required to arrange occupational accident insurance (tapaturmavakuutus) independently through a licensed insurer.